 Earnings with deductions at the program line level

 Using the above example but ticking the setting 'Calculate deductions at program line level', all earnings from Program Line B will be deducted from Program Line A's transaction value.
 The qualifying turnover for Program Line A would be $100 - $1.50 (earnings of Program Line B) = $98.50.
 The earnings of Program Line A would therefore be 10% of $98.50 = $9.85.
 Adding this to the full earnings of Program Line B ($1.50), the total earnings across both is $11.35.

 It is clear from this example that if configuring Deductions in program lines with a large number of transactions, the difference in the calculations of earnings would be significant.

-Please note — for a deal where one or more deals have been selected for the Deductions setting and a non-zero discount percentage has been entered, the discount percentage is applied first.
-That is, the relevant percentage discounts are applied before the earnings from the deductions deal(s) are subtracted.
+Please note — For a program line where one or more program lines have been selected for the Deductions setting and a non-zero discount percentage has been entered, the discount percentage is applied first.
+That is, the relevant percentage discounts are applied before the earnings from the deductions program line(s) are subtracted.